 Review the constitutionality of the immigration laws.

 We are witnessing part of a process of legal change in a common law land kind of way.
 I have offered some recent examples.
-In essence, immigration law is experiencing a slow paced evolution, albeit not a revolution demanded by some commentation.
-The trajectory of judicial review in immigration cases should be good news to many of us who worry about the immigration initiatives of the current administration and are concerned with undue judicial deference to Congress and the Executive Branch in immigration matters.
+In essence, immigration law is experiencing a slow paced evolution, albeit not a revolution demanded by some commentators.
+The trajectory of judicial review in immigration cases should be good news to many of us who worry about the immigration initiatives of the current administration and are concerned with undue judicial deference by the courts to Congress and the Executive Branch in immigration matters.

 There are other positive developments in the immigration world that justify optimism.
 Clinical legal education has changed lives and made a difference in the education of law students and the evolution of immigration law.
 Southwestern Law School, in Dimaya and other cases, has played a role in that.
 Immigration clinics today are standard fare at law schools, teaching students fundamental lawyering skills and raising their consciousness about the basic humanity of immigrants.